oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 Why?
 Simple if the thread gets cancelled or the socket is closed, the method chain will be notified and can so avoid doing any additional work that is not needed.

-For example: You have a method that writes data to three different databases, but during the operation after writing to the first datatbase, the socket gets closed.
+For example: You have a method that writes data to three different databases, but during the operation after writing to the first database, the socket gets closed.
 In normal circumstances the action will try and finish by completing the last two database operations.
 But if the action has been cancelled, we shouldn't, we should stop, or possibly even have compensating logic to reverse any work we have already done.
-This will leave your app data in a more consistent state and will reduce the overall workoad.
+This will leave your app data in a more consistent state and will reduce the overall workload.
 For an app that takes 100 requests a second, this may not make too much difference, but an app servicing 100,000 requests per second is a different story.

 ```csharp
 static async Task<int> SomeAsyncMethodInYourAPI(string url, HttpClient client, CancellationToken token)